-The following section includes the alternatives presented in the Draft Cesar Chavez Special Resource Study and Environmental Assessment.
 For each alternative there is a description of the overall concept and key elements of the alternative, including management approaches, resource protection, visitor services, and the role of organizations and public agencies.
+A map of each alternative is also included to illustrate the concepts discussed in the alternatives.